Blog

 Shockingly, the owed percentage is unbounded to the point that the owed amount can exceed gross revenue, since it depends on installs, not sales.

-Even with these rollbacks, the changes to the terms still constitute a price hike, at least for developers earning more than one million dollars in a year.
-Furthermore, Unity has suffered a tremendous decrease in trust and goodwill, which already was not great before.
-With the rollbacks, there is less urgency for developers to switch to a different engine, but the whole situation has highlghted the importance of being prepared for such a scenario and have eyes and ears open towards other engines as well.
+Nevertheless, Unity has suffered a tremendous decrease in trust and goodwill, which already was not great before.
+With the cancellation, there is less urgency for developers to switch to a different engine, but the whole situation has highlghted the importance of being prepared for such a scenario and have eyes and ears open towards other engines as well.

 The original post continues below.